arman-101/dandelion-wiki/INSTRUCTIONS.md

 13. **Use proper image paths** when adding images to data objects
 14. **🚨 CRITICAL: Update INSTRUCTIONS.md when making template changes** - Always document template modifications, layout changes, and new features
 15. **Test mobile responsiveness** - Ensure all changes work on mobile devices
+16. **🚨 CRITICAL: SEO Optimization** - Use enhanced metadata, keywords, and canonical URLs pointing to dandelion-dynasty.com
+17. **Implement structured data** for major pages using appropriate schema types
+18. **Follow SEO best practices** outlined in the SEO section above

 ### 🎯 **SEO & Title Requirements (MANDATORY)**

 **EVERY new page MUST:**
 - Use the server/client component pattern
-- Export proper `metadata` using utility functions
+- Export proper `metadata` using utility functions from `app/utils/metadata.ts`
 - Follow the exact title format: "Name | The Dandelion Dynasty Wiki"
+- Include enhanced descriptions with relevant keywords
+- Use canonical URLs pointing to `https://dandelion-dynasty.com`
-- Include OpenGraph and Twitter metadata
+- Include OpenGraph and Twitter metadata with alt text for images
+- Add structured data for major pages (characters, places, gods, concepts, books)
 - Have proper navigation (prev/next/return links)
-- Be registered in the appropriate data arrays
+- Be registered in the appropriate data arrays for sitemap generation

 **NEVER:**
 - Create pages without proper metadata
 - Use hardcoded titles without "Wiki" suffix
+- Use old domain (dandelion-wiki.vercel.app) for canonical URLs
+- Skip keyword optimization in metadata
+- Forget alt text for images
 - Mix server and client code in the same component
 - Skip the navigation setup